Al Janoub Stadium Sustainability

 Embracing nature and technology for a better future

 Vast green spaces are being developed around the Al Janoub Stadium complex.
-This impressive parkland, with 800 new trees and low-water-consumption vegetation, will include space for horse riding, running tracks and cycle lanes.
+This impressive parkland, with more than 800 new trees and low-water-consumption vegetation, will include space for horse riding, running tracks and cycle lanes.

 The Supreme Committee for Delivery & Legacy and our stakeholders have also put great thought into the environmental impact of fans travelling to Al Janoub Stadium for FIFA World Cup 2022™ matches.
 Roads are being upgraded to reduce journey times and emissions.
 Capacity for buses is also being increased.
 However, a new Doha Metro station serving the stadium will tempt many fans off the roads altogether.